projectcalico/calico/docs/cni/kubernetes/manifests/README.md

 - `calico-configmap.yaml`: Contains a Kubernetes ConfigMap for configuring the deployment.
 Make sure the values in this file match your desired configuration.

-- `calico-hosted.yaml`: Contains a Kubernetes DaemonSet which install and runs Calico on each Kubernetes master and node.
+- `calico-hosted.yaml`: Contains a Kubernetes DaemonSet which installs and runs Calico on each Kubernetes master and node.
 This also includes a ReplicaSet which deploys the Calico Kubernetes policy controller.

 Note that the Kubernetes hosted installation method is experimental and subject to change.